 A nonsurgical technique sometimes called a “Liquid Nose Job” uses injectable fillers to fill in depressions or irregularities on the nasal surface to create better symmetry, smooth out the nasal dorsum, or produce other subtle changes to the nasal tip.
 Also called a “Lunchtime Rhinoplasty”, this procedure does not actually involve surgery.
 The results of nose reshaping using fillers can last for six months up to two years.
-Learn more about the “Liquid Rhinoplasty” in our Minimally Invasive Procedures section.
+Learn more about the “Liquid Rhinoplasty” in our Minimally Invasive Cosmetic Enhancement section.

 What Really Happens During a Rhinoplasty?